Austin Dyslexia Reading Center offers tutoring for students from grades K-12 in both individual and small group settings based on individual needs.

 Penny Chilcutt is a W.D.P. (certified dyslexia instructor) in the WILSON Reading Program, B.L.S.
 (Basic Language Skills), Alphabetic Phonics, and M.R.S. which are all Orton-Gillingham approved programs designed for dyslexic students.

 She has her master's degree in special education and is a certified reading specialist.

-he has worked for Round Rock as a dyslexia evaluator and dyslexia teacher for the past twenty-one years.
+She has worked for Round Rock as a dyslexia evaluator and dyslexia specialist for the past twenty-one years.
 She retired from Round Rock in June 2017 but continues her passion of evaluating for dyslexia and tutoring dyslexic children.

-Allizon and Penny have received extensive training through Neuhaus, Scottish Rite, Rawson Saunders, WILSON and Really Great Reading, just to name a few, to remediate the difficulties faced by dyslexic students.
+Allizon and Penny have received extensive training through Region XIII, Neuhaus, Scottish Rite, Rawson Saunders, WILSON and Really Great Reading, just to name a few, to remediate the difficulties faced by dyslexic students.

 The main component of an Orton-Gillingham dyslexia program is decoding (the sounding out of new words) which is presented in a multi-sensory fashion.
 Decoding will be the main focus for many of our students coupled with phonological awareness activities and a reading fluency component.

 Our instructors offer your child a blended approach to improve their handwriting, phonemic awareness, sight words, reading fluency, decoding, encoding (spelling), vocabulary, morphology (study of Greek and Latin words), comprehension, phonics and written expression skills.